airbytehq/airbyte/docs/understanding-airbyte/secrets.md

 a secret belongs to.
 The stable prefix allows operators to understand how often a secret has been modified and group secrets by connections.
 3. Not all secrets can be associated to a workspace e.g. Secrets created as part of a [Discover](./airbyte-protocol/#discover) or [Check](./airbyte-protocol/#check) operation.
 These secrets have a workspace id of
 `00000000-0000-0000-0000-000000000000`.
 Whenever possible, Airbyte attempts to expire these secrets after 2 hours for security and cost reasons.
-4. Airbyte deletes old secrets when configuration is updated or deleted as of 0.63.10.
+4. Airbyte deletes old secrets when connector configuration is updated or deleted as of 0.63.10.